Life Tour: Concert synopsis

 The concert begin with Mayday performing "Party Animal".
 "Best Day of My Life", "OAOA", "Enter Battle", "Here, After, Us" and "Superman" are subsequently performed.
 Between sets and costume changes, interlude videos which starring Huang Bo and Mayday, were played on the LED Screen.
 "You’re Not Truly Happy", "Cheers", "Brotherhood" were performed next, which then seamlessly transition into "Life Co.Ltd".
 During this part, the band would doing acoustic performance by guitar or short talk with fans.
 The next act the bassist, Masa, appeared on the left of the stage, performed the first verse of "Almost Famous" with piano.
 The vocalist, Ashin lifted up then and performed the rest of the song.
 "The Unbroken Part of My Heart", "Contentment", "Sun Wukong", "Life of Planet" and covered "The Dark Knight" from the collaboration of Ashin and JJ Lin.
 "Tough" were performed next.

 Another costume change took place, and the show continued with Mayday performing Mandarin version of "Do You Ever Shine?".
 The song was performed with the band members solo performances with their instruments.
 The collaboration of Mayday and Jam Hsiao, "Song of Ordinary People", "(Leaving the Earth's Surface (Jump!)", “Anywhere Door" and "People Life, Ocean Wild" were performed next.
 After Mayday down the stage, the fans shouts Jia Ban, which means overtime work in Mandarin, instead of shouts Enocre.

 Mayday appeared on stage again and performed the encore part.
 The encore songs they played, such as "Don’ts Don’ts (Sad People Shouldn't Listen Slow Songs)" and "Stubborn", were different in every shows.
 Usually the band encore twice.
 As the concert conclude, a video with samples of "Best Day of My Life" were played to say Good-bye to the fans.

 Commercial performance

 This tour has visited 55 cities and comprising 122 shows in total.
 It has become the biggest scaled and the most attendees tour that the band ever had, nearly 90 shows were held in the massive outdoor stadiums, and attracted more than 4.15 million people.
 All tickets were nearly sold-out, resulting extra shows in few cities were added.
 Including Hong Kong, Singapore, Shanghai and Beijing, the band visited two times in this tour.
-The tour grossed around USD$250–275 million.
+The tour grossed around US$250–275 million.